KavindaSGit/Fast-Food-Order-Management-System/README.md

 Utilizing Java SE and adhering to best programming practices, this system offers a robust and efficient solution for handling complex food orders, including additional toppings and customization options.

-Key Features:
+**Key Features:**

-Order Placement: Customers can easily place orders for their favorite fast food items through a user-friendly interface.
+(1) Order Placement: Customers can easily place orders for their favorite fast food items through a user-friendly interface.

-Customization: The system allows customers to customize their orders with extra toppings, special requests, and other modifications to suit their preferences.
+(2) Customization: The system allows customers to customize their orders with extra toppings, special requests, and other modifications to suit their preferences.

-Decorator Design Pattern: To efficiently manage extra toppings and customization options, the Decorator design pattern is implemented, ensuring flexibility and scalability in adding new features.
+(3) Decorator Design Pattern: To efficiently manage extra toppings and customization options, the Decorator design pattern is implemented, ensuring flexibility and scalability in adding new features.

-Order Management: Restaurant staff can efficiently manage incoming orders, track order status, and ensure timely preparation and delivery.
+(4) Order Management: Restaurant staff can efficiently manage incoming orders, track order status, and ensure timely preparation and delivery.

-Efficiency: With optimized code and efficient data structures, the system delivers high performance even during peak hours of operation.
+(5) Efficiency: With optimized code and efficient data structures, the system delivers high performance even during peak hours of operation.

-Scalability: Designed with scalability in mind, the system can easily accommodate future enhancements and expansions to meet evolving business needs.
+(6) Scalability: Designed with scalability in mind, the system can easily accommodate future enhancements and expansions to meet evolving business needs.